 Judges' dueling decisions put access to a key abortion drug in jeopardy nationwide

-Federal judges in two states issued contradictory decisions Friday night that could drastically impact access to a drug used in nearly all of the medication abortions in the U.S.
+Federal judges in two states issued contradictory decisions Friday evening that could drastically impact access to a drug used in nearly all medication abortions in the U.S.

-In Texas, U.S. District Judge Matthew Kacsmaryk ruled that the U.S. Food and Drug Administration improperly approved the drug mifepristone more than 20 years ago.
-He ordered to FDA to stay its approval and gave the government seven days to seek relief from an appeals court.
+In Texas, U.S. District Judge Matthew Kacsmaryk ruled that the Food and Drug Administration improperly approved the abortion pill mifepristone more than 20 years ago.
+A coalition of anti-abortion rights groups called the Alliance for Hippocratic Medicine sued the FDA last year.
+The judge issued a nationwide injunction pausing the FDA's approval, which is set to take effect in seven days.

-Kacsmaryk's decision won't just affect people living in states where abortion has become illegal or heavily restricted: because the case is in federal court, the judge has the ability to issue a nationwide ruling.
+"It is the next big step toward the national ban on abortion that Republican elected officials have vowed to make law in America," Biden added.

-At the same time Friday, a federal judge's ruling in a separate case in Washington state has blocked the FDA from "altering the status quo and rights as it relates to the availability of Mifepristone."
+He said that the administration would fight the ruling, noting, "The Department of Justice has already filed an appeal and will seek an immediate stay of the decision."

-The Justice Department says it is also reviewing the decision in Washington state.
+Anti-abortion rights groups hailed the Texas decision.
+"By illegally approving dangerous chemical abortion drugs, the FDA put women and girls in harm's way, and it's high time the agency is held accountable for its reckless actions," Erik Baptist, senior counsel with Alliance Defending Freedom, said in a statement.

-Anti-abortion groups hailed the decision in Texas.
-"By illegally approving dangerous chemical abortion drugs, the FDA put women and girls in harm's way, and it's high time the agency is held accountable for its reckless actions," Erik Baptist of Alliance Defending Freedom said in a statement.
+Major medical groups say mifepristone, which is also used in miscarriage management, has a well-established safety record and have been calling for relaxing restrictions on its use for years.

-A coalition of abortion rights opponents filed the Texas lawsuit last year, saying the protocol was improperly approved by the FDA.
+In its lawsuit, the coalition of abortion rights opponents said the protocol was improperly approved by the FDA.
 The group had asked Kacsmaryk, who was appointed by President Trump and has longstanding ties to conservative religious groups, to overturn the approval.

 The decision in that lawsuit comes three weeks after Kacsmaryk held a hearing in Amarillo in a courtroom that had room for only a few dozen members of the public and the press.
 No recording or public livestreaming was permitted.